greglandrum/RDKit_Paper/Text.md

 ## Basics

 The core data structures and algorithms of the RDKit are written in standard C++, making heavy use of C++'s Standard Template Library (STL) and the Boost libraries (https://www.boost.org).
 The use of C++ for the core gives us both performance and tremendous flexibility: it is straightforward to provide access to the functionality from other programming languages.
 As of this writing, the core RDKit is useable from the programming languages Python, Java, and C#.
 It can also be used from within the relational database PostgreSQL and the data-mining tool KNIME; these integrations will be discussed in more detail below.
 New algorithms are often prototyped and tested in Python, a very productive language, and then later moved into the C++ core.
 The extra work associated with the translation is normally justified both by performance gains and by the ability we gain to use the new functionality in other languages and systems.
 The RDKit code base is covered by extensive unit- and regression-tests.
 These tests provide a safety net of sorts when moving to a new system or compiler or when refactoring existing code.
 Use of the GitHub integrations with the Travis CI (https://travis-ci.org/) and Appveyor (https://www.appveyor.com/) services provides continuous integration support: each code change in GitHub triggers a re-build of the toolkit and the running of the tests.
 We expect the master version of the RDKit to always pass its tests and be useable (though not in a production setting), so these builds should always succeed and the tests should always pass.
+XXX coverage analysis?

 API documentation is provided using doxygen (http://doxygen.org) for the C++ and epydoc (http://epydoc.sourceforge.net/) for the python code.
 Additionally, the toolkit is distributed with an sizeable "getting started" guide for use from Python (http://rdkit.org/docs/GettingStartedInPython.html), a "theory manual" documenting things like the aromaticity model and extensions to standard file formats (http://rdkit.org/docs/RDKit_Book.html), and a "cookbook" providing recipes for accomplishing common tasks with the RDKit (http://rdkit.org/docs/Cookbook.html).
 The documentation is built using Python's excellent Sphinx system (http://www.sphinx-doc.org/) and the code samples in the documentation are part of the test suite.
 This helps prevent the "doc rot" problem that often afflicts software documentation where the documentation is not updated at the same time the code itself is.
 One feature that distinguishes the RDKit from most other cheminformatics toolkits is its strong emphasis on chemical correctness.
 By default, the molecule input functions apply a "sanitization" step to the molecules.
 Inputs that cannot be represented with electron octets on main-group elements are rejected with a sanitization error.
 This can, of course, be disabled, but the default behavior helps ensure that the molecules being used in further calculations are chemically reasonable.

 ## Releases

 A major version of the RDKit is released every six months: one release in March/April and the second in September/October.
-In between major releases bugfix versions are released about every month.
+In between major releases, bugfix versions are released about every month.
 These minor releases contain no new functionality and are provided to allow RDKit users to easily stay up to date with bug fixes without having to wait six months for a major release or take the risk of running non-released code.

+To make things easier for end users, we also produce binary releases of the RDKit.
+These are distributed using the conda package manager, part of the anaconda Python distribution (XXX cite).
+At the time of this writing (September 2017) for each RDKit release we provide binaries supporting Python versions 2.7, 3.5, and 3.6 for Linux, Windows (32 bit and 64 bit), and MacOS.
+Together with other scientific software packages, the RDKit will be deprecating support for Python 2.7 starting in 2018 with the goal of completely removing support for this unsupported legacy Python version by 2020.
+XXX check dates here.

+Packages to allow easy installation of the RDKit on major Linux distributions like Debian, Ubuntu, Fedora, CentOS, and RedHat Enterprise Linux are also provided by the RDKit community.
+Due to the nature of the Linux distributions, these tend to lag behind the primary RDKit version.

 ## Functionality overview

 The RDKit provides a very broad range of cheminformatics functionality.
 The documentation includes a comprehensive list, here we just provide a brief summary of functionality that is either particularly important or where the RDKit provides unique capabilities.

+- A broad selection of chemical fingerprints for chemical similarity and substructure screening.
+Many of the fingerprints are available as both bit vectors or count vectors.
+- A collection of descriptors useful for building machine learning /QSAR models (xxx cite descriptors page).
+- A multi-molecule MCS implementation derived from the fmcs algorithm (xxx cite Andrew) that supports fuzzy MCS.
 - Support for chemical reactions, including applying reactions to generate virtual molecules, searching sets of reactions, and generating fingerprints for reactions.
 (XXX cite Nadine)
 - Conformation generation using a distance geometry algorithm that can optionally include information derived from experimental crystal structures.
-This has been shown to be quite effective at providing diverse conformations and reproducing crystal structures (XXX cite ETKDG paper and the Platinum paper).
+This has been shown to be quite effective at providing diverse conformations and reproducing crystal structures (XXX cite ETKDG paper, the Platinum paper, and Paul Hawkins' review).
 - Force field optimization using UFF (XXX cite) or MMFF94/MMFF94S (XXX cite MMFF paper and Paolo's paper).
 The force field implementation includes an implementation of constraints.
--
-Just highlights
-- conformer generation with citations to JP, Sereina, and Johannes.
-- reactions
-- fingerprints
-- mcs
-- canonicalization?
+- Unsupervised molecule-molecule alignment using the Open3DAlign algorithm (xxx cite).
+- Integration with the Pandas library (XXX cite) for working with tabular data and Jupyter interactive notebook (XXX cite).
+This integration enables the display of molecules and chemical reactions in Jupyter and substructure and similarity searching in Pandas data frames.

 ## Contrib